mmachi11233/AI_chatbot/backend/README.md

 · It then checks for matching keywords in the Mongodb database with predefined responses

-· Content relevant to the chatbot is managed within the CMS in [Specify location or content type in CMS].
+· Content relevant to the chatbot is managed within the CMS.

 · When a user interacts with the chatbot, by imputing a message this triggers a CMS lookup